-How are drought conditions changing in the Midwest?
+How are Drought Conditions Changing in the Midwest?

 Farmers can attest that drought conditions in the Midwest are worsening, and data from the US Drought Monitor backs them up.
 In January 2020, drought conditions were virtually nonexistent in the region, but five years later, many areas are experiencing drought conditions, increasing the risk of fire.
 This knowledge should impact your decision on what type of siding (and other building materials) to use.

-Siding Options: Comparison of material pros and cons
+Siding Options: Comparison of Material Pros and Cons

 - Fiber cement